psychemedia/storytelling-notes/hunting_of_the_snark.md

 That sounded like "—jum!" but the others [declared]
 ⁠It was only a breeze that went by.

-They hunted till darkness came on, but they found
+They [searched until] darkness came on, but they found
 ⁠Not a button, or feather, or mark,
 By which they could tell that they stood on the ground
 ⁠Where the Baker had met with the Snark.